analysiscenter/batchflow/doc/index.md

 Thus `files_index` will contain the list of filenames that match a given mask.
 The details of mask specification may be found in the [glob](https://docs.python.org/3/library/glob.html) documentation.

-### No extension
+### No file extensions
 When filenames contain extensions which are not a part of the id, then they may be stripped with an option `no_ext`:
 ```python
 dataset_index = FilesIndex("/path/to/some/files/*.csv", no_ext=True)
 ```

 ### Sorting
-Since order may be random, you may want to sort your index them:
+Since order may be random, you may want to sort your index items:
 ```python
 dataset_index = FilesIndex("/path/to/some/files/*.csv", sort=True)
 ```